 Can I be Sacked for Having an Accident at Work?

-If an individual has been forced to suffer injury due to a workplace accident, they should be able to focus solely on their recovery.
+If an individual has been forced to suffer injury due to a workplace accident that wasn’t their fault, they should be able to focus solely on their recovery.
 However, when they have to face threats of being sacked or have actually been sacked, their stress and trauma levels will be increased.

-If you have been forced to suffer a situation like this, you should speak to a solicitor and begin pursuing a claim.
+If you have been forced to suffer a situation like this, you should speak to a personal injury solicitor and begin taking legal action.

 Why can’t my employer sack me after a workplace injury?